RootSystemML/RootSystemML.github.io/format/thesaurus.md

 #####Adding new entry to the Thesaurus

-The thesaurus main text is (currently) this page.
-In order to add an entry, the two methods can be followed depending on the membership.
+The thesaurus reference text is this page.
+In order to add an entry, two methods are to be followed depending on RSML authorship and membership.

-For the [RootSystemML][RSML org] members, a dedicated [wiki page][] has been set to discuss possible addition.
+For the authors and [RootSystemML][RSML org] members, a dedicated [wiki page][] has been set to discuss possible addition.

 For the others:

- 1. Fork of the [RSML website source][RSML_site_git]
+ 1. Fork the [RSML website source][RSML_site_git]
- 2. Make the asked addition in `format/thesaurus.md`
+ 2. Make the requested addition in `format/thesaurus.md`
- 3. Make pull request to merge the fork content describing its use and scope
+ 3. Do a pull request to merge the fork site describing its use and scope

-Or if you can contact one of the [RootSystemML][RSML org] members that you know to have him/her do the addition.
+Or you can contact one of the [RootSystemML][RSML org] members that you know to have him/her do the addition.

 In both cases: